DFKI-NLP/vLLM-Starter/README.md

 To be added.

 ## Online use
-You can also use vLLM in online mode.
+You can also use vLLM in online/interactive mode.
-This starts a service on the cluster and you can access it via REST interface.
+This mode starts a service on the cluster, which you can access via a REST interface.
+This is similar to the tutorial from [perseus-textgen](https://github.com/DFKI-NLP/perseus-textgen), but in my personal experience less brittle.

 **Steps:**
 1. Start the service